okstate-maps/guide-georeference-maps/index.md

 ![Close](images/Close.PNG)

-The project can be closed and ArcPro can be exited.
+The project can be closed and ArcGIS Pro can be exited.

 (What about the lat and long lines?)

 ## Conclusion
-Georeferencing is a very usefull skill and is made simple by ArcPro.
+Georeferencing is a very usefull skill and is made simple by ArcGIS Pro.
 It only takes a little practice and time to transform a raster image by addind geographic information to its pixels.

 ## Further Reading/Resources